Born: May 18th, 1920

 Very quickly, Karol was appointed as the Archbishop of Krakow, and continued to defy Communist restrictions, traveling extensively to communicate when he was denied media coverage, and holding Mass in an open field where he desired to build a church.
 He was extremely influential in the second Vatican Council as well, aiding in writing and distributing many important theological pieces still relied upon today.

 Karol was elected Pope John Paul II in 1978.
 Among his many missions as Pope, he worked to bridge relationships between world faith groups, and to write and speak about a number of topics that had been rather "off-limits" before.
 Included in this, he formally apologized for the involvement in the Church in persecution of indigenous peoples, women, suspected heretics, people of other faiths, and victims of the Crusades.
 He traveled extensively, established World Youth Day, and even survived assassination attempts.
 He unfortunately suffered from Parkinson's disease in the last few years of his life, and passed away in 2005.

 You were there as our church leader during one of the most challenging, new, and changing times in history.
 So many new ideologies, government types, scientific breakthroughs, and types of technology were developed during your service.
 Help us, as these things continue to change, to see what about our faith changes and what stays the same.
 Amen.

 This piece was a commission, and some of the details I enjoy most were the decisions to have him smiling, wearing something open and simple, and looking right at the viewer.
-Making his glasses a fun yellow was the last detail I added, and I enjoy it most since it is a symbols of Pope John Paul's playfulness and style!
+Making his glasses a fun yellow was the last detail I added, and I enjoy it most since it is a symbol of Pope John Paul's playfulness and style.
 His tattoo is a Marianist symbol for his strong dedication to Mary, and he holds a book to symbolize his many influential writings.